Marcel5751/marcel5751.github.io/_posts/2021-04-17-mongodb-objectId-migration.md

 ---
 layout: post
-title: fun with mongodb
+title: Fun with MongoDB: Referencing of Documents with Spring Data Mongo
 ---

-Recently I had a problem with mongoDB and Spring data mongoDb, which was mostly my own fault.
+Recently I had a problem with mongoDB and Spring Data Mongo, which was mostly my own fault.
 That is what happens when you go into a project without a real clue about the technology.
 In Mongodb there are basically 2 ways to reference other documents, or to roughly translate it for people, who like myself, have a much bigger background in SQL: a Foreign key relationship.
-1. Manual referencing
+1. Manual Referencing
 2. DBRef

 After some consideration and reading [the docs](https://docs.mongodb.com/manual/reference/database-references/) and some stack overflow posts, I decided to go with the manual referencing.